lammps/lammps/doc/src/fix_ave_chunk.rst

 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

-If a value begins with "f\_", a fix ID must follow which has been previously defined in the input script.
+If a value begins with "f\_," a fix ID must follow which has been previously defined in the input script.
 If no bracketed integer is appended, the per-atom vector calculated by the fix is used.
 If a bracketed integer is appended, the Ith column of the per-atom array calculated by the fix is used.
-Note that some fixes only produce their values on certain time steps, which must be compatible with *Nevery*, else an error results.
+Note that some fixes only produce their values on certain time steps, which must be compatible with :math:`N_\text{every}`, else an error results.
 Users can also write code for their own fix styles and :doc:`add them to LAMMPS <Modify>`.
 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

-If a value begins with "v\_", a variable name must follow which has been previously defined in the input script.
+If a value begins with "v\_," a variable name must follow which has been previously defined in the input script.
 Variables of style *atom* can reference thermodynamic keywords and various per-atom attributes, or invoke other computes, fixes, or variables when they